jdb/jdb.github.com/imap_idle/prototype.rst

 aynchronous nature of the Twisted framework: the *lineReceived* method of the *Client* class dispatches:

-- on hand hand, the responses to requests to callbacks registered in the command callback,
+- on hand hand, the responses to commands to callbacks registered in the command callback,

 - on the other hand, the notifications are parsed and sent to the